AbiParekh/phase-3/README.md

 Running Program from CMD Terminal
-  1. Open "config.txt" and adjust the following default parameters as needed to point to the correct directories and run the appropriate threads
+  1. Open "config.txt" and adjust the following default parameters as needed to point to the correct directories and run the appropriate threads:
         Input_Directory ..\inputDir\
         Map_DLL_Location .\..\MapDLL\MapLibrary\MapLibrary.dll
         Reduce_DLL_Location .\..\ReduceDLL\ReduceLib\ReduceLib.dll